AdobeDocs/experience-platform.nl-NL/help/rtcdp/destinations/activate-destinations.md

 ### Reclamebestemmingen

 Controleer je account in de advertentiebestemming waarnaar je gegevens activeert.
-Als de activering is gelukt, worden de doelgroepen in uw advertentieplatform ingevuld.
+If activation was successful, audiences are populated in your advertising platform.

 ### Sociale netwerkbestemmingen

-Een geslaagde activering betekent [!DNL Facebook]bijvoorbeeld dat er via de programmacode een [!DNL Facebook] aangepast publiek wordt gemaakt in [[!UICONTROL Facebook Ads Manager]](https://www.facebook.com/adsmanager/manage/).
-Het lidmaatschap van een segment in het publiek zou worden toegevoegd en verwijderd aangezien de gebruikers voor de geactiveerde segmenten worden gekwalificeerd of worden uitgesloten.
+For [!DNL Facebook], a successful activation means that a [!DNL Facebook] custom audience would be created programmatically in [[!UICONTROL Facebook Ads Manager]](https://www.facebook.com/adsmanager/manage/).
+Segment membership in the audience would be added and removed as users are qualified or disqualified for the activated segments.

 >[!TIP]
 >
 >De integratie tussen Adobe in real time CDP en [!DNL Facebook] steunt historische publieksbackfills.
-Alle historische segmentkwalificaties worden verzonden naar [!DNL Facebook] wanneer u de segmenten naar de bestemming activeert.
+All historical segment qualifications get sent to [!DNL Facebook] when you activate the segments to the destination.

 ## Activering uitschakelen {#disable-activation}